 Most Intersectional peonies are sold as bare rooted plants.
 This needs to be placed in the ground with the red eyes (leaf buds) no more than 5cm below the soil surface.

-Autumn/spring jobs: In autumn unlike most peonies, the leaves simply and neatly drop off the plant revealing the woody stems.
+These are as easy to grow as any other herbaceous peony.
+They require no fertiliser or staking, and only need dividing if they are too big for the spot they are growing in.
+If you need to do this, lift the plant with a good spade or fork and divide using a saw to cut through the crown.
+Unlike most peonies, in autumn the leaves simply and neatly drop off the plant revealing the woody stems.
 Depending on whether they produce new red leaf buds in spring or not, I cut the dead woody growth back to the ground.
 If there are new buds on the stem, I cut the stems back to these swelling bud as I’ve discovered in some years they are capable of producing a few flowers not just in June, but in early autumn.
+So far I have not found them to suffer any diseases.